Best Prediction Market Apps June 2026: Which Prediction Market App Is Best?

 Are prediction markets legal in the U.S.?

 Yes.
 On regulated prediction market sites, most products run as CFTC-supervised event contracts instead of traditional sports betting.
 Non-sports markets are widely offered where a company is approved, while sports contracts are restricted in some states based on local laws and how state regulators view these products.
-Availabilty may vary by state and app.
+Availability may vary by state and app.

 What can I trade on at the top prediction market apps?